telekom/oscake-documentation/docs/running-ort.md

 > Run OSCake-Reporter from Docker:
 >
 > `docker run -v [localPathTo]/ortExample:/project -w /project ort -c ./conf/ort.conf report -i ./results/scan-result.yml -o ./results -fOSCake -O OSCake=configFile=./conf/oscake.conf --license-classifications-file=./conf/license-classifications.yml`
 > The generated files can be found in the folder `./results`.
 The logfile `OSCake.log` is created directly in the working directory.
+Maybe you have to use `sudo` to execute the command above on unix systems.